 4. Use your most recent YoY sales data to predict comparative trends for the holiday season

-The year 2022 so far gives retailers a lot to work with in terms of sales predictions, as you can use comparative YoY trends already seen and apply it to the upcoming holiday season.
-For instance, if your sales in May-July 2022 were down by 30% compared to the same period in 2021, you could assume that your sales over the holiday season might have a similar decrease as well.Inventory Planner calculates this automatically for you.
+The year so far gives retailers a lot to work with in terms of sales predictions, as you can use comparative YoY trends already seen and apply it to the upcoming holiday season.
+For instance, if your sales in May-July last year were down by 30% compared to the same period in the previous year, you could assume that your sales over the holiday season might have a similar decrease as well.Inventory Planner calculates this automatically for you.
 It compares this year’s trends to those of the same previous period, and applies these variations on your holiday season sales.
 So you don’t have to calculate it for each item or each product category.

-Discover how Inventory Planner accurately predicts 2022 peak season sales for your business.
+Discover how Inventory Planner accurately predicts holiday season sales for your business.

 5. Be aware of your new best-sellers – as well as low-in-demand products